Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 this is how to make a URL in markup [heavy lifting](http://coenraets.org/blog/2016/04/salesforce-slack-bot/)

 ## 0 - Defining the Data Model
-There is some pre-work before you get to the process automation tools.
-You need to define the data model.
+There is some data model pre-work before you get to the process automation tools.
 Class details are stored in a custom object.
 Class sessions are modeled as Campaigns, and the Instructor is added to the Campaign.
-Instructors and Teaching Assistants are modeled as Contacts and also need to be listed as Campaign Members.
+Instructors and Teaching Assistants are modeled as External Chatter users AND Contacts and also need to be listed as Campaign Members.

 ### Pre-Work Steps
 1. Create a custom object named Class with one Long Text field named Description.